bruits/maudit/website/content/docs/routing.md

 }
 ```

-In addition to the `Page` trait, dynamic routes must implement the `DynamicRoute` trait for their struct.
-This trait requires a `routes` function that returns a list of all the possible values for each parameter in the route's path.
+In addition to the `render` method, dynamic routes must implement a `routes` method for Page.
+The `routes` method returns a list of all the possible values for each parameter in the route's path, so that Maudit can generate all the necessary pages.

 ```rust
 use maudit::{page::prelude::*, FxHashMap};